lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level0/lennard-jones-fluid.rst

 ..  container:: justify

-    Now that you have completed this simple molecular dynamics tutorials, what should you do?
+    Now that you have completed this simple molecular dynamics tutorials, what can you do?

 Play around
 -----------